hetrank/PULL-PANDA/README.md

-# 🤖 GitHub PR Review Agent
+# 🤖 PULL-PANDA: GitHub PR Review Agent

 An AI-powered agent that reviews GitHub Pull Requests (PRs) and provides meaningful feedback on code changes, descriptions, and best practices.